SAMBA VI: As a Domain Controller

 Features not implemented yet

 Unfortunately, since Microsoft publishes very little information on how they implement features, the samba team must spend a lot of time reverse-engineering Windows networking.
-As such the following features are either not implemented at all or under development:- Domain Groups
+As such the following features are either not implemented at all or under development:

 - Integration with Microsoft Exchange Server (this is however possible with Samba-TNG, which forked from Samba about a year ago).